MahediKamal/F1.VISA.USA/README.md

-# F1.VISA.USA

-#first make your documents ready (LOR, SOP, Transcript, GRE, TOEFL)

-#two ways to start your application, and you should do both in parallel
-#Email professors those with open positions and looking for students.
-Use LinkedIn, Facebook groups, and other social media to get information about professors who are looking for students.
-#Apply centrally to the university.
-I have a list of universities that will help you find the best-fit university for you.

-#After you get admission and funding, get a USA visa interview date.
-Details below

-#take vaccine

-#buy plane ticket

-# 🇺🇸 Getting a USA F1 Visa – My Complete Journey
+# Getting a USA F1 Visa – My Complete Journey

 *A complete guide from GRE to Boarding the Flight*